covcom/205CDE/labs/15 Introduction to PHP/worksheet.md

 ## What is PHP?

+In this worksheet is an introduction to the PHP programming language.

-When implementing Web-based application some processing is usually done on a client-side (web browser) and/or on a server-side (web server).
+When implementing a Web-based application some processing is usually done on a client-side (web browser) and/or on a server-side (web server).
 The server creates a response programmatically since static content is not usually enough.

 This can be done in various ways: using PHP, Java Server Pages (JSP), Ruby, Python etc. PHP programming language is widely used and fairly easy to learn, so we are using PHP in this course.

-PHP is a scriptng language meaning it is interpreted; it is translated to machine instructions and executed on the fly, rather than compiled to machine code before actually running a program.
+PHP is a scripting language meaning it is interpreted; it is translated to machine instructions and executed on the fly, rather than compiled to machine code before actually running a program.

+Traditionally a PHP program creates a dynamic content in the HTML page, for example client information read from the database which is stored in the server.
+Nowadays there is a trend towards to an API based processing: a PHP programming module is triggered by a REST API call and returns a JSON object as a response.

+## Task List

+In this lab you

+- check, that Codio is able to run PHP programs
+- write small PHP code examples

-## Requirements
+## 1. Requirements

 PHP needs a server installation, which can be Apache or Microsoft IIS.
 Also PHP extension for the server is needed.
 Instructions for installation required by Codio can be found from here:
 [Installing Apache and PHP in Codio][apache]
-## Basic PHP-program
+## 2. Basic PHP-program

 Take a look at the basic PHP-program below:
 ```